clumps up in the coastal forest shade

 Population

-Populations are considered stable and widespread.
-The species is common in lowland forests throughout New Zealand.
-It is threatened by ongoing habitat loss.
+Populations considered stable and widespread.
+Species common in lowland forests throughout New Zealand.
+Threatened by ongoing habitat loss.

 Conservation Status